paulnguyen/cmpe281/labs/lab3/aws-grails-and-mysql.md

       (connecting to the same EC2 MySQL Instance).
       NOTE: This does not have to be "Auto Scale".

-    - Configure a Load Balancer (Classic ELB) in front of your two Docker Host Instances running Gumball V1 & V2.
+    - Configure a Load Balancer (Network ELB) in front of your two Docker Host Instances running Gumball V1 & V2.

     - Did the Grails Gumball V1 App work as expected under load balancing?

     - Did the Grails Gumball V2 App work as expected under load balancing?

-    - What happens when you turn on Sticky Sessions?

 ### (Optional) Using MySQL RDS instead of Local MySQL Instance